Linking Threat Tactics, Techniques, and Patterns with Defensive Weaknesses, Vulnerabilities and Affected Platform Configurations for Cyber Hunting: Abstract

 \section{Abstract}

-Many public sources of cyber threat and vulnerability information exist to serve the defense of cyber systems.
-This paper proposes \bron which is a composite of MITRE’s ATT\&CK MATRIX, NIST’s Common Weakness Enumerations (CWE), Common Vulnerabilities and Exposures (CVE), and Common Attack Pattern Enumeration and Classification, CAPEC. \bron preserves all entries and relations while enabling bi-directional, relational path tracing.
-It exploits attack patterns to trace between the objectives and means of attacks to the vulnerabilities and affected software and hardware configurations they target.
-We inventory and analyze \bron's sources to gauge any gap between information on attacks and information on attack targets.
-We also analyze \bron for information that is a by-product of its mission.
+Many public sources of cyber threat and vulnerability information exist to help defend cyber systems.
+This paper links MITRE’s ATT\&CK MATRIX of Tactics and Techniques, NIST’s Common Weakness Enumerations (CWE), Common Vulnerabilities and Exposures (CVE), and Common Attack Pattern Enumeration and Classification list (CAPEC), to gain further insight from alerts, threats and vulnerabilities.
+We preserve all entries and relations of the sources, while enabling bi-directional, relational path tracing within an aggregate data graph called \bron.
+In one example, we use \bron to enhance the information derived from a list of the top 10 most frequently exploited CVEs.
+We identify attack patterns, tactics, and techniques that exploit these CVEs and also uncover a disparity in how much linked information exists for each of these CVEs.
+This prompts us to further inventory \bron's collection of sources to provide a view of the extent and range of the coverage and blind spots of public data sources.